ddushev/dreamshot-assignment/README.md

 # Overview

-Application which simulates 3x5 slot machine with pre-defined configuration(gameConfig.ts) and 5 payout lines.
+Simple NodeJS application which simulates 3x5 slot machine with pre-defined configuration(gameConfig.ts) and 5 payout lines and outputs the result of single slot spin and simulation result over 100000 slot spins and results.

 ## How to install and run locally